open-mmlab/mmflow/README.md

   The toolbox directly supports popular and contemporary optical flow models, *e.g.* FlowNet, PWC-Net, RAFT, etc, and representative datasets, FlyingChairs, FlyingThings3D, Sintel, KITTI, etc.

-## License
+## What's New

-This project is released under the [Apache 2.0 license](LICENSE).
+v1.0.0rc0 was released in 31/8/2022.

-## Changelog
+Please refer to [changelog.md](docs/en/notes/changelog.md) for details and release history.

-**v0.4.1** was released in 04/29/2022:
+- Unifies interfaces of all components based on MMEngine.

-- Support occlusion estimation methods including flow forward-backward consistency, range map of the backward flow, and flow forward-backward abstract difference
+- Faster training and testing speed with complete support of mixed precision training.

-Please refer to [changelog.md](docs/en/changelog.md) for details and release history.
+- Refactored and more flexible architecture.

 ## Benchmark and model zoo